OfficeDev/office-scripts-docs/docs/overview/excel.md

     - Office 365 A3
     - Office 365 A5

+> [!NOTE]
+> If you meet these requirements and are still not seeing the **Automate** tab, it is possible your admin has disabled the feature or there is some other problem with your enviornment.
+Please follow the steps under [Automate tab not appearing or Office Scripts unavailable](../testing/troubleshooting.md#automate-tab-not-appearing-or-office-scripts-unavailable) to start using Office Scripts.

 ## When to use Office Scripts

 Scripts allow you to record and replay your Excel actions on different workbooks and worksheets.
 If you find yourself doing the same things over and over again, you can turn all that work into an easy-to-run Office Script.
 Run your script with a button-press in Excel or combine it with Power Automate to streamline your entire workflow.